grahamjenson/list_of_recommender_systems/README.md

 11. [Gravity R&D](http://www.gravityrd.com/) is a company built by some of the winners from the 2009 Netflix prize.
 They offer a solution that provides targeted, customized recommendations to users of websites.
 They have some pretty big clients including [DailyMotion](http://www.gravityrd.com/projects#block-views-block-key-partners-key-partners) and a [technology page](http://www.gravityrd.com/technology) which describes their architecture, algorithms, and a list of publications. (suggested by [Marton Vetes](https://www.linkedin.com/in/martonvertes))
 12. [GraphFlow](http://graphflow.com/) provides is a user event analytics and recommendations API, with [integration](http://docs.woothemes.com/document/woocommerce-graphflow/) into the [WooCommerce(http://www.woothemes.com/woocommerce/) WordPress store] plugin.
 13. [Dressipi Style Advisor](http://partners.dressipi.com/style-adviser.html) is a clothing specific recommendations service.
 It incorporates both expert domain knowledge and machine learning to find outfits for occasions or moods.
+14. [Sajari](https://www.sajari.com/recommend) is a search, recommendation and matching (e.g. dating website) service.
+On their site, they also have aggregated a bunch of userful [data-sets](https://www.sajari.com/public-data).

 ## Open Source Recommender Systems

-Most of the non-SaaS recommender systems that I came across were open-source.
+Most of the non-SaaS recommender systems that are open-source.
 This may have been because recommender systems are more tailored to clients so not easily made into a product.

-The open-source recommender systems I found are:
+The open-source recommender systems are:

 1. [PredictionIO](http://prediction.io/) is built on technologies [Apache Spark](https://spark.apache.org/), [Apache HBase](http://hbase.apache.org/) and [Spray](http://spray.io/).
 It is a machine learning server that can be used to create a recommender system.
 The source can be located on [github](https://github.com/PredictionIO/PredictionIO) and it looks very active.
 2. [Racoon Recommendation Engine](https://www.npmjs.org/package/raccoon) is an open source Node.js based collaborative filter that uses Redis as a store.
 It is effectively abandoned.